aws-samples/aws-hpc-tutorials/content/09-hpc-kubernetes/04-setup-monitoring.md

 #### 1. Deploy `htop` daemonset

-We will use `htop` pods running on each node to interactively monitor CPU utilization.
+You will use `htop` pods running on each node to interactively monitor CPU utilization.

 Copy the daemonset manifest below into a file named `htop-daemonset.yaml`